Family Education Rights and Privacy Act (Buckley Amendment)

 - The right to consent to disclosures of personally identifiable information contained in your education records, except to the extent FERPA authorizes disclosure without consent.
-One such exception permits Suffolk University to disclose personally identifiable information in educatiorecords to “school officials” with “legitimate educational interests.”
-A “school official” is any person employed by Suffolk University in any administrative, supervisor, academic or research, or support staff position; any person or company with whom Suffolk University has contracted (such as an attorney, auditor, or collection agent); any person serving on Suffolk University’s Board of Trustees; or any student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+One such exception permits Suffolk University to disclose personally identifiable information in education records to “school officials” with “legitimate educational interests.”
+A “school official” is any person employed by Suffolk University in any administrative, supervisor, academic or research, or support staff position; any person or company with whom Suffolk University has contracted (such as an attorney, auditor, or collection agent); any person serving on Suffolk University’s Board of Trustees; or any student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.
 A school official has a “legitimate educational interest” if the official needs to review an educational record in order to fulfill the official’s professional responsibility.

 Another exception permits Suffolk University to disclose your “directory information” to anyone within the Suffolk University community and to the general public.
-Suffolk University has designated the following as directory information: name, address, e-mail address, telephone listing, photograph, date and place of birth, grade level, enrollment status, dates of attendance, major field of study, degrees, honors and awards received, participation in officially recognized activities and sports, height and weight of members of athletic teams, and the most recent educational agency or institution attended.
+Suffolk University has designated the following as directory information: name, address, email address, telephone listing, photograph, date and place of birth, grade level, enrollment status, dates of attendance, major field of study, degrees, honors and awards received, participation in officially recognized activities and sports, height and weight of members of athletic teams, and the most recent educational agency or institution attended.
 All other student information will not be released to students, parents, or outside agencies unless accompanied by a written release of information, signed by the student, which complies with the requirements of FERPA, unless the disclosure of information is authorized by FERPA.

-Students may request that directory information not be released to any person without their prior written consent by completing a Request to Prevent Disclosure of Directory Information form, available in the Registrar’s Office.
+Students may request that directory information not be released to any person without their prior written consent by completing a Request to Prevent Disclosure of Directory Information [PDF] form, available in the Registrar’s Office.

 You may give such notification at any time, but it will be effective only prospectively.
 Suffolk University also discloses education records without a student’s consent to officials of another school in which a student seeks or intends to enroll.
 Information on other exceptions authorizing Suffolk University to disclose education records without a student’s consent is available through the Registrar’s Office.